BlazesRus/libpng/VCToOtherDir/README.txt

 as libpng tries to read from a file handle you pass in.

-If you do not want to use the DLL, and prefer static linking instead, you may choose the 'ReleaseLibrary' configuration.
+If you do not want to use the DLL, and prefer static linking instead, you may choose the 'ReleaseStatic' configuration.
 This is built with a non-standard runtime library - the "MultiThreaded" version.
 When you build your application, it must be compiled with this option (/MT), otherwise it will not build (if you are lucky) or it will crash (if you